makeyourownmaker/OscarsPredictions/README.md

     * See [Oscarmetrics by Ben Zauzmer](http://www.bearmanormedia.com/oscarmetrics-hardcover-edition-by-ben-zauzmer)
   * Expand to other categories:
     * Best Picture, Best Male actor and Best Female actress
+      * More thought may be required for the Best Picture award given the increase in nominees
 * Update data
   * The number of best picture nominations expanded from 5 to 8, 9 or 10 in 2009
 * Improve documentation